Kale White Bean and Sausage Soup (Meal-In-A-Bowl)

 Instructions

 • ADD LIQUIDS, BEANS AND ORZO: Add diced tomatoes, chicken broth, beans and orzo.
 Stir.
-Bring to boil, then lower heat and simmer on medium-low for about 20 minutes until vegetables and pasta are tender.
+Bring to boil, then lower heat and simmer on medium-low for about 20 minutes or until vegetables and pasta are tender.

 Recipe Notes

-• For vegetarians, use a vegetarian sausage such as Beyond Meat or leave it out altogether.
+• For vegetarians, use a vegetarian sausage such as Beyond Meat or leave it out altogether. a

 • The soup can also be frozen for several months.
 Defrost and reheat in the microwave or in a pot.